Gunzalez/modernkode/README.md

 HTML, CSS and some JS

-Requires npm, git clone and then rung 'gulp'
+Requires npm.
+Git clone the repo, then rung 'gulp'